Toric varieties of Loday's associahedra and noncommutative cohomological field theories: Algebra and geometry around the ncBV -algebras and the Givental action

-In this section, we discuss two applications of the Givental action, and two results directly related to these applications.
-We use the Givental action to re-interpret the notion of the noncommutative order of a differential operator on a noncommutative algebra due to B\"orjeson \cite{Bor13}, and to establish an explicit quasi-isomorphism between the ns operad $\ncHyperCom$ and the standard model for the homotopy quotient of $\ncBV$ by $\Delta$.
-The first of those results leads to a discussion of a relationship between homotopy $\ncBV$-algebras and homotopy involutive bialgebras.
+In this section, we discuss two applications of the Givental action, and some results directly related to these applications.
+We use the Givental action to re-interpret the notion of the noncommutative order of a differential operator on a noncommutative algebra due to B\"orjeson \cite{Bor13}, and to establish an explicit quasi-isomorphism between the ns operad $\ncHyperCom$ and an explicit model for the homotopy quotient of $\ncBV$ by $\Delta$.
+The first of those results leads to a new type of algebras, a particular type of homotopy $\ncBV$-algebras where only the operator $\Delta$ is relaxed up to homotopy; these algebras are related to homotopy involutive infinitesimal bialgebras via a certain bar construction.
 The second one leads to a corresponding conjecture on the geometric level, which we support by exhibiting a different geometric model for the operad $\ncBV$.